bf2fc6cc711aee1a0c2a/kas-fleet-manager/CONTRIBUTING.md

 See the [adding-a-new-endpoint](./docs/adding-a-new-endpoint.md) documentation.

 ## Adding New Serve Command Flags
-See the [Adding Flags to KAS Fleet Manager](./docs/adding-new-flags.md) documentation for more information.
+See the [Adding Flags to Fleet Manager](./docs/adding-new-flags.md) documentation for more information.

 ## Testing
 See the [automated testing](./docs/automated-testing.md) documentation.